ljamen/spinnaker.github.io/guides/tutorials/codelabs/oracle-kubernetes-source-to-prod/index.md

 # 2: Create a load balancer

-Navigate to the "Load Balancers" tab and click the *Create Load Balancer* button, enter the following yaml in the *Manifest*.
+Navigate to the "Load Balancers" tab and click the *Create Load Balancer* button, enter the following yaml in the *Manifest*:

 ```yaml
 kind: Service